 If you are in Australia and your visa will be expiring soon you should resolve your immigration status before your current visa expires.
 You may be able to extend your current visa, apply for a bridging visa or apply for a different class of visa, depending upon the reasons why you want to extend your stay in Australia.

-When overstaying your visa, it is important that you contact the Immigration Department immediately and they can advise you of your options.
+When overstaying your visa, it is important that you contact the Department of Home Affairs (DoHA) immediately and they can advise you of your options.
 Overstaying your visa can have significant consequences if you want to return to Australia in the future for any reason.
 If your visa has expired and you have purchased a ticket to another country you should not go to the airport and attempt to leave normally as you may be arrested and taken to a detention centre.
-You should take your ticket with you to the Department of Immigration and apply for a Bridging Visa E on form 1008.
+You should take your ticket with you to the DoHA and apply for a Bridging Visa E on Form #1008.
 This will most likely be granted and you will usually be allowed to stay until your flight date.

 Overstaying Your Visa less than 28 days

 You may be able to apply to remain in Australia because of your relationship with an Australian citizen or permanent resident if your visa has been expired for less than 28 days and provided you can meet certain other criteria.
 It may be in your interests to seek legal advice on this.
 If you are willing to sort out your visa status you will be referred to the Community Status Resolution Service who can help you with your immigration matters.
 If you contact them within 28 days of your visa expiring, you may have the option of extending your visa or applying for a bridging visa while your application for a further visa is considered.